Sind96/Sind96/README.md

 ## Hi there, I'm Sindhu! 👋

+I'm a Full-stack Developer based in London, UK

+### 🛠️ Languages and Tools

 <!--
 **Sind96/Sind96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.